outl1ne/create-frontend/docs/universal-react.md

 This template will set up a React project that renders on both the client and server with Node.js.

+## Usage

+1. In Bash, navigate into your project directory
+2. Type `npx @optimistdigital/create-frontend --template=universal-react` to install the toolkit
+3. Type `npm run dev` to start developing

+The configuration and commands are the same as with the default template, but there are some additional options:

 **Additional CLI scripts:**

 -   `npm run start` - Starts the production server